DanatGutema/DanatGutema/README.md

 - 👋 Hi, I’m @DanatGutema
-- 👀 I’m interested in ... web developement and data science
+- 👀 I’m interested in data science and software engineering
-- 🌱 I’m currently learning ... computer science at veltech university.
+- 🌱 I’m currently pursuing my first degree computer science at veltech university, Chennai, India.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and volunteer within community
-- 📫 How to reach me ...
+- 📫 How to reach me ... danatgutema@gmail.com

 <!---
 DanatGutema/DanatGutema is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.